Frozen Shoulder – Risk Factors, Signs, Treatment, and Prevention

-You should know the signs of frozen shoulder in order to recognize it and treat it.
+We should know the signs of frozen shoulder in order to recognize it and treat it.
 The condition causes limited range of motion in the joint of the shoulder, progressive pain, night pain, and stiffness.

-Your physician will take a thorough shoulder history in order to find out if there has been any injury in the past and also do a physical exam.
+Our physician will take a thorough shoulder history in order to find out if there has been any injury in the past and also do a physical exam.

-You should know that an MRI exam is better when it comes to soft tissue issues like a rotator cuff problem and might reveal inflammation.
+An MRI exam is better when it comes to soft tissue issues like a rotator cuff problem and might reveal inflammation.
 However, imaging tests don’t present certain symptoms in order to diagnose frozen shoulder.

 When it comes to frozen shoulder, there are a few treatments.
 The American Family Physicians recommends an active and early treatment.
 Moreover, care needs to be taken in order to prevent the shoulder from being immobile.

-For those who have diabetes, mainly people who have poor glycemic control or insulin dependent people, a cortisone shot might lead to blood glucose spikes in the first couple days after the shot.
+For those who have diabetes, mainly people who have poor glycemic control or insulin-dependent people, a cortisone shot might lead to blood glucose spikes in the first couple days after the shot.